 Without a Will or known next of kin, you may have difficulty locating an Administrator who is willing to act.

 If there are no options, the estate may require a referral to the Government Legal Department.
 Before that happens, it is worthwhile to determine whether a next of kin exists with a prior claim to the Crown.
 This can allow you to take advantage of the commercial opportunity of administering the estate.
-At Title Research, we can conduct a 100% risk-free Administrator search, which aims to find a relative who is willing and able to act as a Personal Representative, allowing you to retain administration of the estate.
+At Title Research, we can conduct a 100% risk-free Administrator Search, which aims to find a relative who is willing and able to act as a Personal Representative, allowing you to retain administration of the estate.
+Learn more about the options available when there is no Will nor next of kin here.

 If an estate is erroneously distributed to any unentitled individuals, the Personal Representative can be held responsible for the error.

 Verification or reconstruction of a family tree, even if there is little to no known information to start, can help to mitigate this risk.
-With increasing family relationships, for example, adoptions, children born outside of marriage and having children with multiple partners, mistakes are more likely to occur.
-The FamilyChecker™ and family tree reconstruction services offered by Title Research can provide the support required for you and your client if this circumstance arises.
-With an expert team of genealogy specialists who can conduct interviews or locate birth, marriage, death, divorce and adoption documentation globally, you will have the peace of mind that the estate has been distributed correctly.
+With increasingly complex family relationships, for example, adoptions, children born outside of marriage, and having children with multiple partners, mistakes are more likely to occur.
+The FamilyChecker™ and Family Tree Reconstruction services offered by Title Research can provide the support required for you and your client if this circumstance arises.
+With an expert team of genealogy specialists who can conduct interviews or locate birth, marriage, death, divorce, and adoption documentation globally, you will have peace of mind that the estate has been distributed correctly.

 Have you ever had to find a missing beneficiary?
 If so, you know how time-consuming and laborious the task can be.

 A professional service to trace missing beneficiaries can not only make the process more efficient, but can also help to free up your time for other work.
-The added benefit is receiving missing beneficiary indemnity insurance for protection if the beneficiary cannot be located but reappears after the distribution of the estate.
+The added benefit is receiving Missing Beneficiary Indemnity Insurance for protection if the beneficiary cannot be located but reappears after the distribution of the estate.
+Our blog on Missing Beneficiary Indemnity Insurance details the types and costs of cover, insurers’ normal requirements, and more.
+Read the blog here.

 An accurate schedule of assets is needed to maximise the distribution of the estate for beneficiaries, as well as to report complete information to HMRC to avoid any future delays.

 Start the process early.
 Knowing that some assets can take longer than others to realise, getting an early start can help avoid potential future problems that could delay the distribution of the estate.
-If any assets are complicated to manage and you’re unsure of what it means to your timelines, consulting a professional like Title Research may help get things on track and aid with communication to your client.
+If any assets are complicated to manage and you’re unsure of how your timelines will be affected, consulting a professional like Title Research may help get things on track and aid with client communications.

 Additional assets may be found after distribution.